-There are direct links below to the relevant body in each case.
+There are direct links to the relevant institution in each case below.
 This data is regularly checked to ensure it is up to date.
-In the event that you should find incorrect details despite this, or you do not have important details, we would be glad to hear about it so that this page can immediately be brought right up to date.
+In the event that you should find incorrect details despite this, or you do not have important details, we would be glad to hear about it so that we can update the page immediately.

 Determination of the degree of disability

-in order to be able to claim some entitlements, a determination of your child’s degree of disability is fundamentally required.
+In order to be able to claim some entitlements, it is generally necessary to determine the disability of your child.
 This is measured according to the type and severity of the functional impairment using the so-called evaluation regulations (EVO).

 You can find more information at https://sozialministeriumservice.at/